UlyssesZh/paru/index.md

 # You should have received a copy of the GNU General Public License
 # along with Paru.
 If not, see <http://www.gnu.org/licenses/>.
 #++
-require "json"
+require 'json'
-require_relative "./pandoc.rb"
+require_relative 'pandoc'

 module Paru
   # Utility class to extract YAML metadata form a markdown file in pandoc's
   # own markdown format.
   class Pandoc2Yaml
     # Paru converters:
     # Note.
 When converting metadata back to the pandoc markdown format, you have
     # to use the option "standalone", otherwise the metadata is skipped

     # Converter from pandoc's markdown to pandoc's AST JSON
-        PANDOC_2_JSON = Paru::Pandoc.new {from "markdown"; to "json"}
+    PANDOC_2_JSON = Paru::Pandoc.new do
+      from 'markdown'
+      to 'json'
+    end

     # Converter from pandoc's AST JSON back to pandoc.
 Note the
     # 'standalone' property, which is needed to output the metadata as
     # well.
-        JSON_2_PANDOC = Paru::Pandoc.new {from "json"; to "markdown"; standalone}
+    JSON_2_PANDOC = Paru::Pandoc.new do
+      from 'json'
+      to 'markdown'
+      standalone
+    end

     # When converting a pandoc document to JSON, or vice versa, the JSON object
     # has the following three properties:

     # Pandoc-type API version key
-        VERSION = "pandoc-api-version"
+    VERSION = 'pandoc-api-version'
     # Meta block key
-        META = "meta"
+    META = 'meta'
     # Content's blocks key
-        BLOCKS = "blocks"
+    BLOCKS = 'blocks'

     # Extract the YAML metadata from input document
     #
     # @param input_document [String] path to input document
     # @return [String] YAML metadata from input document on STDOUT
-        def self.extract_metadata input_document
+    def self.extract_metadata(input_document)
       json = JSON.parse(PANDOC_2_JSON << File.read(input_document))
-            yaml = ""
+      yaml = ''

       version, metadata = json.values_at(VERSION, META)

-            if not metadata.empty? then
+      unless metadata.empty?
         metadata_document = {
           VERSION => version,
           META => metadata,
           BLOCKS => []
         }

         yaml = JSON_2_PANDOC << JSON.generate(metadata_document)
       end

       yaml
     end
   end
 end
 ```